 If you’re looking to install a new fence for your yard and are on a tight budget, a chain link fence is a good option.
-Also known as a hurricane fence or cyclone fencing, a chain link fence is one of the most durable types of fences you can buy.
+Also known as a hurricane fence or cyclone fencing, a chain link fence is one of the most durable types of fence you can buy.
 Although it may not have the same classic appearance as a wood fence, it’s affordable, durable, and easy to install.

 The cost of chain link fence installation depends on several factors.
 Let’s dive in.